Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 The solution contains 5 projects. **ClientUI**, **Sales**, **Billing**, and **Shipping** define endpoints that communicate with each other using NServiceBus messages.
 The **ClientUI** endpoint mimics a web application and is an entry point to the system. **Sales**, **Billing**, and **Shipping** contain business logic related to processing, fulfilling, and shipping orders.
 Each endpoint references the **Messages** assembly, which contains the classes defining messages exchanged in our system.

 Check out the [Introduction to NServiceBus Overview](/tutorials/intro-to-nservicebus/) for a diagram of how the existing code works.
-Or if you like, you can complete those lessons first to learn the basics of sending messages and publishing events with NServiceBus and return to this lesson afterward.
+Or,  if you like, you can complete those lessons first to learn the basics of sending messages and publishing events with NServiceBus and return to this lesson afterward.

 Although NServiceBus only requires .NET Framework 4.5.2, this tutorial assumes at least Visual Studio 2017 and .NET Framework 4.6.1.
 }}